How to Design a Nutrition Facts Label for New Product Launch Success

 It was a recipe for a new product launch failure.

 New Product Development May Involve Product Reformulation

-- The cupcake was reduced in weight from 5 to 3.5 ounces and the very generous portion of icing was cut by almost half.
-Truth be told, the icing was overwhelming the cake.
+- The cupcake was reduced in weight from 5 to 3.5 ounces, and the very generous portion of icing was cut by almost half.
+The icing was overwhelming the cake.

 - The cupcake contained a commercial leavening preparation which was high in sodium, which is typical of leavening.
-In addition, baking soda (sodium bicarbonate) was also in the formulation.
-By removing the baking soda the final texture was almost the same, the flavor was better and the amount of sodium was reduced.
+Also, baking soda (sodium bicarbonate) was also in the formulation.
+By removing the baking soda the final texture was almost the same, the flavor was better, and the amount of sodium was reduced.

 The new product development reformulation of the chocolate cupcake had 480 calories, 33 percent of the daily allowance for saturated fat, and 15 percent of the maximum acceptable daily intake for sodium.